callmeEthan/global_color/README.md

 * Meter must use a #color# variable and has DynamicVariables=1
 * [SysColor](https://forum.rainmeter.net/viewtopic.php?t=14202) plugin

+## Installation
+* get rainmeter
+* copy this skin into skin folder and load it in rainmeter

 HSV to RGB conversion code by [GigsD4X](https://gist.github.com/GigsD4X)
 ## Authors
 [Ethan (Finch)](https://github.com/callmeEthan).